 “But he apparently had more than dinner in mind tonight.”

-The wave of protectiveness and fury he initially felt, however, dissipates quickly and is replaced by guilt as he watches her struggle to determine just how much she is going to disclose.
-He's clearly made her uncomfortable by asking her something so specific.
+The wave of protectiveness and fury he felt initially, however, dissipates quickly and is replaced with guilt as he watches her struggle to determine just how much she is going to disclose.
+He’s clearly made her uncomfortable by asking her something so specific.

 “I take it that you asked him to stop?”